-5.1 Geographical setting
+5.1 Geographical Setting

-The EIS will contain a concise description of the geographical setting in which the project will take place.
-This description will focus on those aspects of the project and its setting that are important in order to understand the potential environmental effects of the project.
+The EIS will contain a description of the geographical setting in which the Project will take place.
+This description will focus on those aspects of the Project and its setting that are important in order to understand the potential environmental effects of the Project.
 The description will address the natural and human elements of the environment as well as explain the interrelationships between the biophysical environment and people and communities.
 The following information will be included:

-- The UTM coordinates of the main project site; - Current land use in the area and the relationship of the project facilities and components with any federal lands; - The environmental significance and value of the geographical setting in which the project will take place and the surrounding area; - Environmentally sensitive areas, such as national, provincial and regional parks, ecological reserves, wetlands, estuaries, and habitats of federally or provincially listed species at risk and other sensitive areas; - Local and Aboriginal communities; and, - Traditional Aboriginal territories, treaty lands, and Indian reserve lands.
+- UTM coordinates of the main project site - current land use in the area - relationship of project facilities and components with any federal lands - environmental significance and value of the geographical setting in which the Project will take place and the surrounding area - environmentally sensitive areas, such as national, provincial and regional parks, ecological reserves, wetlands, estuaries, and habitats of federally or provincially listed species at risk and other sensitive areas - local and Aboriginal communities - traditional asserted Aboriginal territories and Indian reserve lands

-The EIS will provide expanded description and mapping of the project location, including each of the project components as outlined in section 5.6 of this document.
+The EIS will provide a description and mapping of the project location, including each of the project components as outlined in section 5.6 of this document.

-Maps of the project's location at an appropriate scale will accompany the text.
+Maps of the Project's location at an appropriate scale will accompany the text.
 The location map should include the boundaries of the proposed site including UTM coordinates, the major existing infrastructure, adjacent land uses and any important environmental features.
 In addition, site plans/sketches and photographs showing project location, site features and the intended location of project components will be included.

-5.2 Regulatory framework and the role of government
+5.2 Regulatory Framework and the Role of Government